ashroof7/Shopping-Droid/README.md

 > + Also can be FK on that entry in the main DB.

 ### Store location finder ###
-> + Search your saved favorite list for the closest store that sells a certain product, or the store that sold you this product the cheapest,.. etc.
+> + Search for nearby stores.
-+ Using GPS to locate your position, and using Google Maps to show you location of the saved stores.
++ Using GPS to locate your position, and using Google Maps to show you location of the stores.
 + current store is determined by current user location, if the user was not in a store the nearest store is considered the current store

 ### Application interface ###